Vessel Listing & Certification

 SAMSA Registrations

 Registering your yacht on the South African register must be done through SAMSA.
-The Registrar of Ships (Mrs Edwina Howard) is based in the SAMSA Cape Town office.
+The Registrar of Ships is based in the SAMSA Cape Town office.

 For a fee, SA Sailing can help in the registration process.
 For logistical reasons, we strongly recommend that owners based in KZN work through the SA Sailing Offices in Durban.
 In Cape Town, many owners prefer to work directly with SAMSA.